andrew-metallinos/User-Data-Transfer-Windows-10-and-11/README.md

 may be required.

-The PowerShell files listed below can help ease this process by copying everything over with just a few user inputs required.
+The PowerShell files listed below can help ease this process by copying everything over to a USB or portable hard drive with just a few user inputs required.

 - Quick Access Links Export
 - Quick Access Links Import